Adrian-120619/Linear-Regression-Assumptions/README.md

 # Linear-Regression-Assumptions
-Explaining and Implementing Linear Regression in Python
+Explaining and Implementing Linear Regression Assumptions in Python